JorgeOnate/Frontend-React/README.md

 # Getting Started with Create React App - FRONTEND

+**This project is simply a front end applicacion where there are various componentes that show a side panel a top bar for the page, and a few key elements within the center of the applicacion**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In addition the following commands and scripts have to be executed in their following order in order to be able to run the proyect.